marcglasberg/easy-bdd-tool-jest/README.md

 developers for fixing feature files.
 Say goodbye to glue code or the hassle of converting strings into appropriately typed objects.

-The BDD Framework also takes the pressure off business stakeholders, as they don't have to craft perfect BDDs right from the get-go.
+The Easy BDD Tool also takes the pressure off business stakeholders, as they don't have to craft perfect BDDs right from the get-go.
 They can rely on developers to enrich the details when they're translating the BDDs into code – that's when the finer points truly come to light.
 All the while, business stakeholders stay in the loop by reviewing the feature files stored in the repo.